thornjad/aero/README.md

 ![Aero's spacebar leader with Ivy completion](./etc/images/aero-leader-preview.png)

 For everything else, Aero makes extensive use of [Evil](https://github.com/emacs-evil/evil), providing the user with modifier-key-free modal editing, though the majority of Emacs bindings remain available.
 Emacs keybindings belong in the dark ages where they originated.
-They might work for RMS, but I can only hold `CTRL` for so long. , providing the user with modifier-key-free modal editing, though the majority of Emacs bindings remain available.
+They might work for RMS, but I can only hold `CTRL` for so long.

 ### LSP

 Emacs should support LSP out of the box.
-Since it doesn't, Aero makes up the difference by connecting to protocol servers as have proved useful to me thus far.
-I regularly make use of these capabilities in Python and Javascript in particular, so they've received the most love.
+Since it doesn't, Aero makes up the difference by connecting to any protocol servers Emacs can find.
+I regularly make use of these capabilities in Python and Javascript in particular, so they've received the most attention.

 ### Custom theme with simplified mode line